ericrovtar/ericrovtar.github.io/_posts/2014-06-06-what-is-love-(the-fault-in-our-stars).md

 We’ve all been there.
 It’s a learning experience, after all, and in any long-term relationship, we’re all bound to make mistakes.
 It doesn’t matter if we’re talking about a family member, friend or significant other; it’s hard for us to always choose to love others, to put them first.

-Here’s a challenge for us all: try to put their needs above your own.
+Here’s a challenge for us all: try to put the need of others above your own.
 See what happens.
 Try to think about this as you interact with other people this week.

 It won’t be easy, that’s for certain.
 Always is a long time, but if you try to continually make that choice, if you promise to love others, something will change and people will notice.
 They will see that there’s something different about you and wonder what that is.